telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/html-rendering-design-considerations.md

 previous_url: /designing-reports-considerations-html
 ---

-# Design Considerations for the HTML Rendering formats
+# Design Considerations for the HTML Rendering

 The HTML rendering extension renders a report into __HTML5__ or __MHTML__ format.